earlejam/effective-java-notes/README.md

 - Return defensive copies of mutable internal fields
 - Nonzero length arrays are always mutable; thus, make a defensive copy or return an immutable view
 - Real lesson: use immutable objects as components when possible to avoid worrying about defensive copying
-- If the cost of the copy would be prohibitive _and_ the class trusts its clients not to modify the components inappropriately, then the defensive copy may be replaced by documentation outlining the client's responsiblity not to modify the affected components
+- If the cost of the copy would be prohibitive _and_ the class trusts its clients not to modify the components inappropriately, then the defensive copy may be replaced by documentation outlining the client's responsibility not to modify the affected components

 #### 51. Design method signatures carefully

 - Choose method names carefully
 - Don't go overboard in providing convenience methods; when in doubt, leave it out
 - Avoid long parameter lists: aim for 4 or fewer
-- Long sequences of identically typed parameters ares especially harmful
+- Long sequences of identically typed parameters are especially harmful
   - Will compile and run with swapped parameters
   - How to shorten:
     1) Break method into multiple methods